MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/ui-automation-action-fails-errors.md

 ## Cause 4: Application to interact with runs with elevated rights

-The application runs with more elevated privileges than Power Automate for desktop.
+The application runs with more elevated rights than Power Automate for desktop.

 #### Resolution

-Both the application and Power Automate for desktop should run with the same privileges.
+Both the application and Power Automate for desktop should run with the same rights.

-Power Automate for desktop doesn't run elevated privileges by default.
-Hence, clear the **Run this program as an administrator** checkbox in the **Compatibility** section of the application's **Properties** window.

-Another option is to set Power Automate for desktop to run as admin as well.
+By default, Power Automate for desktop doesn't run with elevated rights.
+You can set Power Automate for desktop to run as administrator as well.
 For more information, see [Run Power Automate with elevated rights](/power-automate/desktop-flows/how-to/run-power-automate-elevated-rights).

+Another option is to clear the **Run this program as an administrator** checkbox in the **Compatibility** section of the application's **Properties** window.

 ## More information